SSLMate/certspotter/man/certspotter-script.md

 `SERIAL`

 :    The hex-encoded serial number of the certificate.
 Prefixed with a minus (-) sign if negative.
 This variable may be unset if there was a parse error, in which case `SERIAL_PARSE_ERROR` is set.
+Be aware that malicious certificate authorities can issue certificates with duplicate serial numbers, so it is not safe to use the serial number to make security decisions (such as to determine if a certificate is legitimate or not).

 `SERIAL_PARSE_ERROR`